 What is the UNIT Era?

-"The UNIT era" refers to the time period in which the third Doctor was exiled to Earth.
+"The UNIT era" refers to the time period in which the third Doctor was exiled to Earth (Seasons 7-9 of the Classic series).
 During this period, the Doctor teamed up with the United Nations Intelligence Taskforce (UNIT) to fight alien invasions.
-The term usually extends to The Invasion, where the second Doctor teamed up with UNIT (in their first appearance) as well as all stories where the third and fourth Doctors worked with UNIT after his exile was lifted.
+The term usually also covers The Invasion, where the second Doctor teamed up with UNIT (in their first appearance) as well as all stories where the third and fourth Doctors worked with UNIT after his exile was lifted (Seasons 11-13).
 Later stories featuring UNIT tend to be set a long time after these stories and are not considered part of the UNIT era.

-This theory has very few, if any, proponents.
+This theory, dating the UNIT era to in the mid-late 1960s, has very few, if any, proponents.
 However, there is some evidence that supports this view, and this evidence is sometimes brought up in debates.

-The major piece of evidence for this theory comes from episode one of Carnival of Monsters (which is in the middle of the UNIT era), where Jo Grant claims that the year 1926 was 40 years ago.
-A small amount of the evidence in favour of an early 1970s dating also supports this theory.
+The major piece of evidence for this theory comes from Carnival of Monsters (ep.
+1), in Season 10, right after the Doctor's exile has been lifted.
+In this story Jo Grant claims that the year 1926 was 40 years ago, making the current year 1966.
+A small amount of the evidence cited below in favour of an early 1970s dating also supports this theory.

 Early 1970s Dating

 This theory is probably the most widely held by today's fans.
 Proponents include Paul Cornell, Keith Topping and Martin Day in The Discontinuity Guide, John Preddle in Timelink, Tat Wood and Lawrence Miles in About Time, and Stephen Gray of this site.
-Chronologies vary in the details, but most of them place Spearhead from Space in 1969 and work forwards from there.
+Chronologies vary in the details, but most of them place Season 7's Spearhead from Space in 1969 (or occasionally 1970) and work forwards from there.

 There are a number of approaches to getting around the Mawdryn Undead date: